 “Maebhe Cairn,” Kieran marveled, “I have never known you to agree to an idea of mine so quickly.”

 Maebhe laughed, her bad mood vanishing like their breath on the cold air.
 “Don’t get used to it.
 I’m only agreeing to this if you promise to take Íde and me on another trip once this all blows over.
+This time to the coast.
 And you’re paying.”

-Kieran made a face, but nodded.
-“Fair enough.
-Speaking of payments, I should go see if we can get a refund on our room.”
+Kieran made a face.
+“As if you could afford to pay even if you wanted to.
+But speaking of payments, I should go see if we can get a refund on our room.”

 “I’ll come with you.”